genestack/admin-docs/docs/home/clickhouse/rebalancing.md

 ## Prerequisites

 - Ensure there are no running ODM tasks.
 Wait for all tasks to complete before proceeding.
 This step is crucial to maintain data consistency in ClickHouse.
+- Make sure ODM version is 1.60 or higher.
+- Make sure `clickhouse-helper` version is higher than 0.30.0.

 ## Steps for Rebalancing